SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 *Rationale:
-This follows the tradition in other languages (including Objective-C) of using colons with spaces on either side for conformance declarations.*
+This follows the tradition in other languages (including Objective-C) of using colons with spaces on either side for conformance declarations and inheritance.*

 Commas should always have a space after the comma, but not before::